 * Book 6 - Yuddha-Kanda - completes the step 17

-* Book 7 - Uttara-Kanda - completes with step 20 - Rama returns into heaven
+* Book 7 - Uttara-Kanda - completes with step 20 - Rama returns at the end into heaven

-Shaivism sees Shiva as the highest lord (Sadashiva and Paramshiva of kashmir shaivism are still higher forms).
+Shaivism sees Shiva as the highest lord (Sadashiva, primordial shiva and Paramshiva of Shaiva siddhanta and of kashmir shaivism are still higher forms).

-After the Kurma-Purana the Trimurti - Shiva cut off the 5th head of the creator god Brahma because Brahma had called himself arrogantly as the supreme God.
+After the Kurma-Purana the Trimurti has Shiva cut off the 5th head of the creator god Brahma because Brahma had called himself arrogantly as the supreme God.
 So Bhairava was created.
-Above him is Sadashiva with his four faces.
+But above him are Ishvara and Sadashiva with his 5 faces.

-Some gurus as the deceased Babaji from Histanapur said, that we live in a time period of Shiva.
+Some gurus as the deceased Babaji from Histanapur said, that we live in a destructive time period of Shiva (better of Rudra).

-Shiva, Parvati and Ganesha (the divine child) are the holy family (end of step 14).
+Shiva, Parvati and Ganesha (the divine child born without Shiva) are the holy family (allegory of the end of step 14 of the 'Universal Path').

-It is said that Shiva's force is received on the hair tips of the Swamis head.
+It was said that Shiva's force is received on the hair tips of the Swamis head.
 Shiva himself lives in the golden hall in the center of the universe.

-The Krama - group of Kashmir-Shaivism teaches the last 5 steps of the Ashtanga-Yoga (the first 3 are a condition for scholarship).
+Also the Krama - group of Kashmir-Shaivism teaches the last five steps of the Ashtanga-Yoga (the first three are a condition for scholarship).
 It has the most detailed view of the planes of creation.

 In hinduism, the human development is accompanied by the 10(24) Avatars.
-These avatars are also symbols for the steps 7 to 20 of the path.
+But these avatars are also symbols for the steps 7 to 20 of the path.

 Buddha Gautama attained the enlightenment individually.
 He taught the students to use their mind instead of just to beleive.
 That was 2500 years ago somewhat quite new.